-C. Applicability.
+C. Applicability

-- 1. The Buy American Preference applies when Federal Financial Assistance, as defined herein and in 2 CFR § 200.1, is used for Infrastructure Projects, unless a waiver applies.
+1. The Buy American Preference applies when Federal Financial Assistance, as defined herein and in 2 CFR § 200.1, is used for Infrastructure Projects, unless a waiver applies.
 See Section IV herein.
-This includes Federal Financial Assistance provided by any federal agency, - a.
-It includes rederal Financial Assistance provided by any rederal agency, including, but not limited to, HUD, and the United States Department of Agriculture.
-2. Projects and Federal Financial Assistance to Which BABA and These Procedures - Apply.
-These Procedures apply to any CIHA procurement or project for an Infrastructure Project funded in whole or in part by Federal Financial Assistance.
+This includes Federal Financial Assistance provided by any federal agency, including, but not limited to, HUD, and the United States Department of Agriculture.